scribe-security/docs/docs/integrating-scribe/valint/README.md

     sbomname: myorg/myimage:latest
 ```

-> If you also add `context_type: github` label, it requires the origin of the evidence to be generated by a Github.
+> If you also add `context_type: github` label, it requires the origin of the evidence to be generated by a GitHub.

 > If you also add `git_url: github.com/my_org/myimage.git`, it will require the evidence to be collected from a pipeline on a specific repo.